varadVaidya/Drone-Control/README.md

 ### 2D Quadcopter
 The quadcopter was restriced to z-y plane.
 Such version of the quadcopter is called as a Planar Quadrotor.
 The dynamics of the system were found out by simple Newtonian-Mechanics and simulated using the odeint function from the scipy package.
+To further test the controller the initial roll angle is allowed to vary randomly between -2pi/3 to 2pi/3 with each run of the code.

 #### Trajectory Planning
 For the planar Quadrotor to reach the desired postion in a certain manner a trajectory planner was implemented.
 The following planners were implemented.